TomPalny/TechnionSlideshow/README.md

                                 Here is one way to do so:
                                 Go to www.ImageMagick.org and download ImageMagick,
-                                extract it and open  CMD from within the folder, then run the following command:
+                                extract it and open  CMD from within the folder, then run the following command
+                                (This command OVERWRITES the files, auto-rotates them and then removes the EXIF metadata):

-                                mogrify -auto-orient -strip <folder of pictures>\*.jpg
+                                mogrify -auto-orient -strip -resize 1920 <folder of pictures>\*.jpg

                                 Afterwards, upload them again to Google Drive.

-                                This command OVERWRITES the files, auto-rotates them and then removes the EXIF metadata.
-                                If you don't want to overwrite, use: convert -auto-orient -strip <original folder of pictures>\*.jpg
+                                If you don't want to overwrite, use: convert -auto-orient -strip -resize 1920 <original folder of pictures>\*.jpg
                                 <target folder of pictures>\%04d.jpg
                                 or consult the documentation of "convert" or "mogrify" commands at http://www.imagemagick.org/script/command-line-tools.php